Xofluza: Package Insert / Prescribing Info

 Baloxavir marboxil has a molecular mass of 571.55 grams per mole and a partition coefficient (log P) of 2.26.
 It is freely soluble in dimethylsulfoxide, soluble in acetonitrile, slightly soluble in methanol and ethanol, and practically insoluble in water.

-XOFLUZA is supplied as tablets and as granules for oral suspension:
+XOFLUZA is supplied as tablets and for oral suspension (in packets and in bottles).

-XOFLUZA tablets are white to light yellow, film-coated tablets for oral administration.
-The 40 mg film-coated tablet contains 40 mg of baloxavir marboxil and the 80 mg film-coated tablet contains 80 mg of baloxavir marboxil.
-The inactive ingredients of XOFLUZA tablets are: croscarmellose sodium, hypromellose, lactose monohydrate, microcrystalline cellulose, povidone, sodium stearyl fumarate, talc, and titanium dioxide.
+XOFLUZA tablets are white to light yellow, film-coated for oral administration.
+The 40 mg film-coated tablet contains 40 mg of baloxavir marboxil, and the 80 mg film-coated tablet contains 80 mg of baloxavir marboxil.
+The inactive ingredients of XOFLUZA tablets are: croscarmellose sodium, hypromellose, lactose monohydrate, microcrystalline cellulose, povidone K25, sodium stearyl fumarate, talc, and titanium dioxide.

-XOFLUZA for oral suspension is supplied as white to light yellow granules in an amber glass bottle.
+XOFLUZA for oral suspension (bottles) is supplied as white to light yellow granules in an amber glass bottle.
 Each bottle contains 40 mg (nominal) of baloxavir marboxil.
-The granules must be constituted with 20 mL of drinking water or sterile water to yield a 2 mg/mL greyish white, white to light yellow opaque suspension with strawberry flavor.
-The inactive ingredients are: colloidal silicon dioxide, hypromellose, maltitol, mannitol, povidone K25, sodium chloride, strawberry flavor, sucralose and talc.
+The granules must be reconstituted with 20 mL of drinking water or sterile water to yield a 2 mg/mL greyish white, white to light yellow opaque suspension with strawberry flavor.
+The inactive ingredients are: hypromellose, maltitol, mannitol, povidone K25, silicon dioxide, sodium chloride, strawberry flavor, sucralose, and talc.

 12. Xofluza - Clinical Pharmacology